Brick Calculator

 Number of bricks calculation example

-First, calculate the volume of a single brick by multiplying the brick length by the brick height and the brick depth (this is just a volume of a box calculation).
+First, calculate the volume of a single brick by multiplying its length by its height and by its depth (this is just a volume of a box calculation).
 In this case: 8 x 3.625 x 2.25 = 65.25 cubic inches (65-1/4 cu in).

-Finally, divide the wall volume by the brick volume to get the number of bricks needed: 36 cu ft / 65.25 cu in = 36 / 0.03776 cu ft. = 953.39 bricks are needed, rounding up to 954.
+Finally, divide the wall volume by the brick volume: 36 cu ft / 65.25 cu in = 36 / 0.03776 cu ft. = 953.39 which rounds up to 954 bricks needed.
 This calculation does not include the mortar joint between the bricks, but including it would complicate the example.
-Using our calculator above you can compute that the wall would require just 777 bricks if 0.4 inches of mortar is used.
+Using our brick calculator above you can compute that the wall would require just 777 bricks if 0.4 inches of mortar is used.
+Always consider accounting for wasted material and purchase additional ones, usually 5-10%.

 Does the calculator require a particular bond?

 No, the result from this software should be applicable to any type of bond.
-You can use any bond you like: stretcher bond, header bond, English bond, single or double Flemish bond, facing bond, Dutch bond, English cross bond, brick on edge bond, raking, zigzag, garden wall, etc. Since we use the volume in the calculations, as long as the thickness of the wall is correctly specified the number of bricks should not be affected.
+You can use any bond you like: stretcher bond, header, English, single or double Flemish bond, facing bond, Dutch bond, English cross bond, brick on edge bond, raking, zigzag, garden wall, etc. Since we use the volume in the calculations, as long as the thickness of the wall is correctly specified the number of bricks neeeded should not be affected.

 Cite this calculator & page